sshuttle/sshuttle/README.rst

 | MacOS | PF     | * IPv4 TCP + You need to have the pfctl command.           |
 +-------+--------+------------+-----------------------------------------------+

+The IPFW method is depreciated.
+It was originally required for MacOS support, however is no longer maintained.
+It is likely to get removed from future versions of sshuttle.

 Server side Requirements
 ------------------------
 Python 2.7 or Python 3.5.
 This should match what is used on the client side.